telefonicaid/fiware-orion/doc/manuals/devel/mongoBackend.md

 * `mongoPoolConnectionGet()`: get a free connection from pool
 * `mongoPoolConnectionRelease()`: release a connection, so it returns to the pool and it is ready to be selected again by next call of the `mongoConnectionGet()` function.

+A semaphore system is used to protect connection usage.
+You can have a look to [this separate document](semaphores.md#mongo-connection-pool-semaphores) for the details.

 [Top](#top)

 ### Low-level modules related with DB interaction